 What the Labor Movement Lost With the Passing of Richard Trumka and Stanley Aronowitz

 Remembering the legacies of two longtime advocates for the working-class.

 To Tame a Far-Right Supreme Court, Let’s Revive This Forgotten Proposal from 1922

-As Amy Coney Barrett's confirmation shows, the U.S. Supreme Court commands more power than it should, but we can put it in its place.
+The U.S. Supreme Court commands far more power than it should, but we can put it in its place.
 And it’s been done before.

 Bernie Sanders and Elizabeth Warren Represent Very Different Political Traditions